 “What purpose then does the law serve?
 It was added because of transgressions, till the Seed should come to whom the promise was made…”Galatians 3:19

 Paul’s reasoning until v.
-25 have sometimes been mistakenly interpreted to mean that all the divinely revealed codes of laws in the OT ended with Calvary.
+25 have sometimes been mistakenly interpreted to mean that all the divinely revealed codes of laws in the OT was done away with at Calvary.
 And some have mistakenly concluded that in pre-Christian era men were saved by the keeping of the law, and in the Christian Era by grace through faith.
 But such a view is contrary to the whole body of Scripture.

 God has had only one way saving man, that is, by faith in the sacrifice of our Lord.
 This salvation has been declared to man for all times (Heb.
 4:2).
 Paul himself affirmed that grace did not abolish the law: “Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law” (Rom.
 3:31).

 It is evident, therefore, that whatever Paul is teaching in Galatians 3:19–25 he is not teaching the doctrine of a pre-Christian era of salvation by law versus a Christian Era of salvation by grace.
 What he is truly teaching becomes evident when we understand that there are two different laws:

 - Called “the law of Moses” (Luke 2:22).